Hassaan11/minesweeper/README.md

    npm run dev
    ```

 5. Open your browser and go to `http://localhost:5173/` to play the game.
+It can be changed if this post is already being used.

 6. Run Test cases:
    ```bash